anduslim/hoiiopie/docs/voice.rst

     res = Hoiio.voice.call('+6511111111', '+6522222222')

 There are some optional parameters that you can use as documented in `Hoiio Voice API <http://developer.hoiio.com/docs/voice_call.html>`_.
-These can be used too, and they must be passed as a dictionary in the payload.
+These parameters can be passed in as keyword arguments in all of the methods.

 .. code-block:: python